 Unfortunately, there appears to be considerable uncertainty about uncertainties associated with radiosonde measurements.
-With the exception of the GRUAN radiosonde data product, which is corrected for all known biases, and provides an uncertainty best-estimate on every value, the different terminology used by different authors of publications using radiosonde
+With the exception of the GRUAN radiosonde data product, which is corrected for all known biases, and provides an uncertainty best estimate on every value, the different terminology used by different authors of publications using radiosonde measurements leads to confusion.

-5 certainty best-estimate on every value, the different terminology used by different authors of publications using radiosonde measurements leads to confusion.
 Furthermore, the uncertainty estimates are not traceable and are commonly provided as a general estimate, rather than as an individual value for each measurement.

-For the purpose of this temperature SASBE, rather than unravelling the different estimates of uncertainties for the same instruments, we set the 1- σ uncertainty to the values given in Table 3.
-The exact values of the uncertainties might differ

-- 10 from these estimates, but this is irrelevant to the mechanics of the methodology and to the temperature estimate itself, but could inflate or deflate the uncertainty bars.
-The 1-σ temperature uncertainty for the Vaisala RS92 is set to 0.25 K based on Vaisala (2013), which is in agreement with Steinbrecht et al. (2008).
+For the purpose of this temperature SASBE, rather than unravelling the different estimates of uncertainties for the same instruments, we set the 1σ uncertainty to the values given in Table 3.
+The exact values of the uncertainties might differ from these estimates, but this is irrelevant to the mechanics of the methodology and to the temperature estimate itself, but could inflate or deflate the uncertainty bars.
+The 1σ temperature uncertainty for the Vaisala RS92 is set to 0.25 K based on Vaisala (2013), which is in agreement with Steinbrecht et al. (2008).
 This uncertainty is doubled for the Vaisala RS80, which is the older radiosonde model manufactured by Vaisala.
-The uncertainty on the wind direction measured with the RS92 and RS80 instruments is estimated as 3° at the 1-σ level.
-The 1-σ uncertainties for the automatic weather stations at Lauder and 15 Invercargill are set to 0.2 K and 0.5 hPa for temperature and pressure respectively.